Betting Patterns and Tactics to Win in Craps

 Pass Line and Don’t Pass Bets

-A common mistake among novices is to make the Pass Line and the Don’t Pass bets at the same time, believing that since these two are opposites, they cancel each other.
-This is a relatively popular betting pattern, in which players make the two wagers and take full Odds on the Pass Line.
-The idea is that the two opposing bets will eliminate each other, leaving the Odds bet, which has a 0% house edge.
-As a result, players are said to be winning consistently.
+A common mistake among novices is to place both the Pass Line and Don’t Pass bets simultaneously, believing that because the two are opposites they cancel each other out.
+This is a relatively popular betting pattern in which players make both wagers and take full Odds on the Pass Line.
+The idea is that the opposing bets offset each other, leaving the Odds bet, which has a 0% house edge, to produce consistent winnings.

 • The Pass Line wins with 8 combinations (7 and 11), and it loses with 4 combinations (2, 3, and 12).